 Since our inception, we have focused on the development of therapeutics for disease states with high unmet medical need.
-Our lead drug, apabetalone, also referred to as RVX-208 ("RVX-208"), targets BET proteins to impact several important biological processes that are contributors to the pathophysiology of chronic vascular diseases such as cardiovascular disease ("CVD"), diabetes mellitus ("DM"), and chronic kidney disease ("CKD"), namely: (i) vascular inflammation, (ii) acute phase response, (iii) vascular calcification, (iv) complement and coagulation, and (v) reverse cholesterol transport ("RCT").
-Apabetalone is a first-in-class small molecule in development for the secondary prevention of major adverse cardiovascular events ("MACE") in high risk CVD patients with a DM comorbidity.
-Based on the above-mentioned effects of apabetalone, we are currently exploring the potential for apabetalone to modulate disease-related pathology in other indications including CKD, end-stage renal disease (late stage CKD), neurodegenerative disease and orphan diseases such as Fabry disease.
+Our lead drug, apabetalone, also referred to as RVX-208 ("RVX-208"), targets Bromodomain and Extra Terminal ("BET") proteins to impact several important biological processes that are contributors to the pathophysiology of multiple diseases.
+Apabetalone affects biological processes that underlie chronic vascular diseases such as cardiovascular disease ("CVD"), diabetes mellitus ("DM"), and chronic kidney disease ("CKD"), namely: (i) vascular inflammation, (ii) acute phase response, (iii) vascular calcification, (iv) complement and coagulation, and (v) reverse cholesterol transport ("RCT").
+Through inhibition of BET proteins apabetalone also limits the ability of severe acute respiratory syndrome coronavirus 2 ("SARS-CoV-2") - the virus responsible for coronavirus disease 2019 ("COVID-19") - to infect human cells and reduces hyperinflammatory responses to the virus.
+Apabetalone is a first-in-class small molecule in development for the secondary prevention of major adverse cardiovascular events ("MACE") in high-risk CVD patients with a DM comorbidity.
+Based on the above-mentioned effects of apabetalone, we are currently exploring the potential for apabetalone to modulate disease-related pathology in other indications including CKD, end-stage renal disease (late-stage CKD), neurodegenerative disease and orphan diseases such as pulmonary arterial hypertension ("PAH").